Culture

 The MCiM community serves our student body.
 MCiM faculty are drawn from across the University based on their expertise and interest in health care.
 MCiM has a dedicated staff team to provide ongoing advice and support.
 MCiM has an exclusive mentor program to help shape career trajectories.
 Finally, MCiM has built an ecosystem of events and engagement opportunities hosted by MCiM for MCiM students to further enhance your Stanford MCiM experience.

-MCiM is committed to fostering a supportive community that allows our students to get the most of their Stanford educational experience.
-Our program is fortunate to fall within the Stanford School of Medicine, where diversity serves as a core value of the school.
-MCiM implements additional program-specific strategies to ensure students receive targeted support to achieve this goal.
+MCiM is committed to fostering a supportive community that enables students to get the most out of their Stanford educational experience.
+Our program is fortunate to fall within the Stanford School of Medicine, where fostering a wide range of perspectives and experiences is a core value.
+MCiM builds on this foundation with additional program-specific strategies to ensure students receive targeted support to achieve their goals.

-MCiM aims to build a student cohort that represents intellectual, demographic, and cultural diversity across clinical, non-clinical, and technical backgrounds.
-We see the cross-disciplinary interaction and collaboration that results from our diversity to be an essential feature of the program.
+MCiM aims to build a student cohort that reflects a broad spectrum of intellectual, demographic, and cultural backgrounds across clinical, non-clinical, and technical fields.
+We view the cross-disciplinary interaction and collaboration that emerge from this range of backgrounds as an essential feature of the program.

-Through all of these efforts, MCiM hopes to prepare leaders who are committed to diversity and inclusiveness in the workplace, and to using technology to meet the needs of all populations in health care.
+Through these efforts, MCiM strives to prepare leaders who champion fairness and a sense of belonging in the workplace and use technology to meet the needs of all populations in health care.

 Our Mission

-Our mission is to develop leaders to transform health care.
-We achieve this mission through the education and professional development of a diverse cohort of students that value collaboration, inclusion and a commitment to tackling health care's greatest issues.
+Our mission is to develop leaders who will transform health care.
+We achieve this mission through the education and professional development of a cohort of students representing a broad range of backgrounds, experiences, and perspectives, united by their commitment to collaboration, fostering belonging, and addressing health care’s most pressing challenges.

 Through MCiM, our students will: